Meryl Streep: Reception and legacy

 In 2004, Streep was awarded the AFI Life Achievement Award by the board of directors of the American Film Institute.
 In 2011, she received a Kennedy Center Honors, introduced by Tracey Ullman, and speeches by 2009 Kennedy Center Honoree Robert De Niro and 2003 Kennedy Center Honoree Mike Nichols.
 Those also to honor Streep included, Kevin Kline, Emily Blunt, Stanley Tucci, and Anne Hathaway.
 The tribute ended with the whole cast who sang "She's My Pal", a play on "He's My Pal" from Ironweed.

 In November 2014, President Barack Obama bestowed upon Streep the Presidential Medal of Freedom, the nation's highest civilian honor.
 The citation reads as follows, "Meryl Streep is one of the most widely known and acclaimed actors in history.
 Ms. Streep has captured our imaginations with her unparalleled ability to portray a wide range of roles and attract an audience that has only grown over time, portraying characters who embody the full range of the human experience."
 In January 2017, Viola Davis presented Streep with the Cecil B. DeMille at the Golden Globes.
 Davis stated to Streep "You make me proud to be an artist".
 In her acceptance speech, Streep quoted the recently departed Carrie Fisher, saying, "Take your broken heart and make it into art."

+Throughout her career, Streep has frequently been described by critics and journalists as the world's greatest living actress.
 Vanity Fair commented that "it's hard to imagine that there was a time before Meryl Streep was the greatest-living actress".
 Emma Brockes of The Guardian notes that despite Streep's being "one of the most famous actresses in the world", it is "strangely hard to pin an image on Streep", in a career where she has "laboured to establish herself as an actor whose roots lie in ordinary life".
 Despite her success, Streep has always been modest about her own acting and achievements in cinema.
 She has stated that she has no particular method when it comes to acting, learning from the days of her early studies that she cannot articulate her practice.
 She said in 1987, "I have a smattering of things I've learned from different teachers, but nothing I can put into a valise and open it up and say 'Now, which one would you like?'
 Nothing I can count on, and that makes it more dangerous.
 But then, the danger makes it more exciting."
 She has stated that her ideal director is one who gives her complete artistic control, allowing her to have a degree of improvisation and to learn from her mistakes.

 Women are better at acting than men.
 Why?
 Because we have to be.
 If successfully convincing somebody bigger than you of something he doesn't know is a survival skill, this is how women have survived through the millennia.
 Pretending is not just play.
 Pretending is imagined possibility.
 Pretending or acting is a very valuable life skill, and we all do it.
 All the time.